OPENDAP/bes/modules/fileout_covjson/README.md

 ## Contributors

-This module was originally developed by Corey Hemphill, River Hendriksen, Riley Rimer as an Oregon State University senior capstone project in 2018.
+This module was originally developed by Corey Hemphill, River Hendriksen, and Riley Rimer as an Oregon State University senior capstone project in 2018.